afastaudir8/sunst0rm-guide-linux/tutorial/installation/COPYPASTE.md

 ## Before anything

 Type `su` into the terminal.
-This will automatically run every command as root without the need for `sudo`
+This will automatically run every command as root without the need for `sudo` **This guide assumes that you're doing this.**